portswigger-cloud/postmortems/2024/10/saas-outage.md

         2024-10-24T07:34:22.614485724Z Failed to mark memory page as executable - check if grsecurity/PaX is enabled 2024-10-24T07:34:42.976849Z    Stream closed EOF for ps-xxxxxxxx-prod/ps-xxxxxxxx-prod-xxxxx-burpsuite-66774f6fb-p5jwx (init-enterprise-server-keystore)
         ```
-    - SB suspected this was an OS issue from the error message and checked the AWS EC2 console, noticed that the EC2 nodes had been updated at 05:33 and workloads had been migrated to the new EC2 nodes after that.
+    - The Technology Team suspected this was an OS issue from the error message and checked the AWS EC2 console, noticed that the EC2 nodes had been updated at 05:33 and workloads had been migrated to the new EC2 nodes after that.
-    - He checked the version of the OS, noted it was v1.26.0 and looked for issues with this OS in the Bottlerocket GitHub repo.
-He found [Issue 4260](https://github.com/bottlerocket-os/bottlerocket/issues/4260) - Compatibility issues with the v1.26.0 of Bottlerocket when running Java-based applications.
+    - They checked the version of the OS, noted it was v1.26.0 and looked for issues with this OS in the Bottlerocket GitHub repo.
+They found [Issue 4260](https://github.com/bottlerocket-os/bottlerocket/issues/4260) - Compatibility issues with the v1.26.0 of Bottlerocket when running Java-based applications.
-- 24-10-2024 08:50 - TB arrived and SB handed the issue over to TB.
-    - As SB had already diagnosed the cause of the issue TB started the process of reverting all of the EC2 instances in the SaaS production account back to [v1.25.0](https://github.com/bottlerocket-os/bottlerocket/releases/tag/v1.25.0)
+    - The Technology Team started the process of reverting all of the EC2 instances in the SaaS production account back to [v1.25.0](https://github.com/bottlerocket-os/bottlerocket/releases/tag/v1.25.0)
 - 24-10-2024 09:15 - Customer instances started to come back online and service was restored.

 ## Root Cause